CoppellAppDevelopment/Learn-Android/README.md

 # Learn Android
 Android provides you an application framework to innovate apps and games, and you will also pick up Java while learning Android development.
-With the help of these useful resources online, it is way easier for you to enter the world of Android Development.
-Here are some websites you might want to take a look!
+With the help of these useful resources online, it is much easier for you to enter the world of Android Development.
+Here are some websites you might want to take a look at!

 ###Courses and Tutorials
   - [Beginner Udacity Course by Google](https://www.udacity.com/course/android-development-for-beginners--ud837)